Redslayer112/Rankguru/README.md

 Rankguru GUI for retrieving Test List Data

 ## Installing :
-### You can go to the release page install the latest version of your os
+### You can go to the release page install the latest version of the app

 ## Usage :
 ### After you install, :
-#### First make a new json file called "auth.json" in the same folder where Rankguru.exe is . . .      -*IMPORTANT*
+### First open a json file called "auth.json" in the same folder where Rankguru.exe is . . .      -*IMPORTANT*

 ### To get Auth :
 - Login to rankguru.com